malbion/PlantInteractionNetworks/README.md

 ## Structure:

 **clean_data:** folder contain the datasets, also downloadable from Dryad (doi:10.5061/dryad.3tx95x6nf)
-**functions:** folder to store all functions called up by any of the scripts in parent dir.
+**functions:** folder to store all functions called up by any of the scripts in parent dir

 **analyses.R** - runs all results analyses
 **figures.R** - codes figures for manuscript